About The Wirral Society

 The Society has been pleased to accept this dual role, which has continued with only a short break, to this present day.

-For the last eighty-plus years, the Society, through its Executive Committee, which meets monthly, has done its best to take an active role in preserving what makes Wirral unique.
+For the last ninety-plus years, the Society, through its Executive Committee, which meets monthly, has done its best to take an active role in preserving what makes Wirral unique.
 It has tried to keep a careful eye on any proposed plans or developments which it believes threatens or is detrimental to, what currently exists.

 The Society aims to be constructive about change, and whenever possible, will offer an alternative solution to anything we consider to be undesirable.
 Over the years, thanks to the “eyes and ears” of members, the Society has been able to act effectively on many local environmental issues – some successful and some not (you win some, you lose some!)